sandervanhooft/laravel-invoicable/README.md

 // Access as pdf
 $invoice->download(); // download as pdf (returns http response)
 $invoice->pdf(); // or just grab the pdf (raw bytes)

+// Handling discounts
+// By adding a line with a negative amount.
+$invoice = $invoice->addAmountInclTax(-121, 'A nice discount', 0.21);

+// Or by applying the discount and discribing the discount manually
+$invoice = $invoice->addAmountInclTax(121 * (1 - 0.30), 'Product XYZ incl 30% discount', 0.21);
 ```

 ## Change log